giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ![squiggly-red-line-on-bad-call](/img/jsdoc-squiggly-red-line-with-ts-check.png)

 Wow!
 Types are working!
-I can now see my errors.
-But that isn't enough.
-We want typechecking!
+I can now see my errors!
+Typescript just typechecked my file.
+Yes, it's not failing the build or the tests yet, but wait for it...

 ## Implicit and explicit typing

-Let's define a variable that accepts the value of the call to `add`:
+Let's define a variable that accepts the return of the call to `add`:

 ```js
 const addition = add(7, 8)
 ```

 What will be the type of this variable?
-TypeScript does it's thing, and the type will be `addition`, because TypeScript knows how to automatically infer the type of the variable.
+TypeScript does it's thing, and the type will be `number`, because TypeScript knows how to automatically infer the type of the variable.
 To prove that it does, let's hover above the new variable:

 ![implicit typing of variable](img/jsdoc-implicit-typing-of-variable.png)

 This has nothing to do with JSDoc: it's TypeScript implicitly typing the variable to the correct type.
 But what if we wanted the type to be explicit?
-What if we wanted the equivalent of this TypeScript code?
+What if we wanted the JSDoc equivalent of this TypeScript code?

 ```ts